-Transit stop improvements can reduce barriers taking transit by making the waiting area more safe, comfortable and reducing perceived waiting times.
-Given the community feedback on personal safety and security at night, transit stop improvements should include adequate lighting, lines of sight, and safe means of egress.
+Transit stop improvements can reduce barriers taking transit by making the waiting area more comfortable and reducing the perceived waiting time for a bus or train to arrive at trip beginning or during trip transfers.
 Transit stop improvements may include shelters, benches, signage, and real-time arrival information.

 Transit stop improvements may be initiated by the City or included as part of a developer agreement, if transit stops are adjacent to a proposed development.
-Because transit improvements affect all subareas in this TDM Framework, all responsible parties should coordinate planning and external communications very closely between agencies.
+Because transit improvements affect all subareas in this TDM Framework, all responsible parties should discuss planning efforts through the proposed working group.
 Real-time transit installation may require working with additional providers.